 - Consolidating a service policy in accordance with good governance, access to information, transparency and communication values

-2016: Becomes a member of International Council for Harmonization (ICH)
+2016: Becomes a member of the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH)

 2015: Controls performed by Anvisa for pharmaceutical ingredients are recognized as equivalent to those of the European Community

 Becomes member of International Cooperation on Cosmetics Regulation (ICCR)